scil-vital/dwi_ml/source/1_model.rst

 .. role:: underline
     :class: underline

 The first task is to understand if your model can fit in our environment.
 Try to create your own model!

-5.1.
+1.1.
 Main models
 ----------------

 You should make your model a child class of our **MainModelAbstract**.
 It is a derivate of torch's Module, to which we added methods to load and save its parameters on disk.
-However, its `forward()` and `compute_loss()` methods are now implemented:
+However, its `forward()` and `compute_loss()` methods are not implemented:

     .. image:: images/main_model_abstract.png
        :width: 600